 - A. Building-permit Only.
-If an ADU or JADU complies with each of the general requirements in section 17.21.040 below, it is allowed with only a building permit in the following scenarios: - Converted on Single-family Lot: One ADU as described in this subsection (A) (1) and one JADU (or a second ADU in lieu of the JADU) on a lot with a proposed or existing single-family dwelling on it, where the ADU or JADU (or a second ADU in lieu of the JADU): - a.
-Is either: within the space of a proposed single-family dwelling; within the existing space of an existing single-family dwelling; or (in the case of an ADU only) within the existing space of an accessory structure (including garage), plus up to 150 additional square feet if the expansion is limited to accommodating ingress and egress; and - b.
+If an ADU or JADU complies with each of the general requirements in section 17.21.040 below, it is allowed with only a building permit in the following scenarios: - Converted on Single-family Lot: One ADU as described in this subsection (A)(1) and one JADU on a lot with a proposed or existing single-family dwelling on it, where the ADU or JADU: - a.
+Is either: within the space of a proposed single-family dwelling; within the existing space of an existing single-family dwelling; or (in the case of an ADU only) within the existing space of an accessory structure, plus up to 150 additional square feet if the expansion is limited to accommodating ingress and egress; and - b.
 Has exterior access that is independent of that for the single-family dwelling; and - c.
 Has side and rear setbacks sufficient for fire and safety, as dictated by applicable building and fire codes. - d.
 The JADU complies with the requirements of Government Code Section 65852.22. - 2.
-Limited Detached on Single-family Lot: One detached, newconstruction ADU on a lot with a proposed or existing single-family dwelling (in addition to any JADU that might otherwise be established on the lot under subsection (A)(1) above), if the detached ADU satisfies each of the following limitations: - a.
+Limited Detached on Single-family Lot: One detached, new-construction ADU on a lot with a proposed or existing single-family dwelling (in addition to any JADU that might otherwise be established on the lot under subsection (A)(1) above), if the detached ADU satisfies each of the following limitations: - a.
 The side- and rear-yard setbacks are at least four feet. - b.
 The total floor area is 800 square feet or smaller. - c.
 The peak height above grade does not exceed the applicable height limit in 17.21.040 (B) below. - 3.
 Converted on Multifamily Lot: One or more ADUs within portions of existing multifamily dwelling structures that are not used as livable space, including but not limited to storage rooms, boiler rooms, passageways, attics, basements, or garages, if each converted ADU complies with state building standards for dwellings.
 Under this subsection, at least one converted ADU is allowed within an existing multifamily dwelling, up to a quantity equal to 25 percent of the existing multifamily dwelling units.